 - Business Credit Cards from other banks.

 For example, if you’re 4/24 and try for a Chase business card like the Ink Preferred, Chase would apply the 5/24 rule to your application because the card is subject to the 5/24 rule.

 You’d be hypothetically approved because you have less than 5 new cards in the last 24 months.
 After being approved, though, you’d still be seen as 4/24 by Chase because business cards don’t add to your 5/24 count.

 Step 1- Choose 1 of the 2 credit cards below.

 Chase’s definition of what counts as travel is quite generous.
-So, in addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, taxis, parking expenses, and commuter transportation like subways and trains.
+In addition to flights, hotels, and car rentals, the $300 credit is good for things like highway tolls, taxis, parking expenses, and commuter transportation like subways and trains.

-Cardholders get free Priority Pass membership which has over 900 airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
+Cardholders get free Priority Pass membership, which has 1k+ airport lounges across the globe offering amenities like free drinks. snacks/food, wifi, and more.
 The membership also allows up to 2 travel companions to join cardholders in the lounges and at participating restaurants for free.

 Step 2- Choose 1 of the Freedom Cards

 This no-fee card comes in 2 varieties, Freedom and Freedom Unlimited.
 On their own, the Freedom cards offer typical cashback rewards and/or the option to book travel solely through Chase’s travel portal at a 1 cent per point value.